puppets-epic-show-theatre/puppet-nexus_rest/README.md

 Note: the query string returned by Nexus contains encoded HTML entities.
 So submitting e.g. `&` via the REST interface will result in an new version of the query string where it is replaced with `&amp;`.
 To avoid a ongoing war between Nexus and Puppet updating the configuration, this module will unescape the received query string.
-Hence, this can be subject to an API breakage when Sonatype would decide to change the behaviour.
+This can be subject to API breakages if Sonatype decides to change the behaviour.

 ```
 #!puppet